p2pcommons/specs/module.md

 module) and MUST be registered to modules of `p2pcommons.type: profile` (i.e., destination module).

-The `p2pcommons.main` of the origin module MUST refer to an existing path.
+Registration MUST NOT occur if the origin or destination modules are invalid.
-Registration MUST NOT occur when the origin module contains invalid metadata.
-Registration SHOULD NOT occur if the `title` is empty or when `p2pcommons.authors` is empty.
+Registration SHOULD NOT occur if `p2pcommons.authors` is empty.

-The destination module MUST be valid and writable.
-The metadata of the destination module SHOULD be valid prior to registration.
+The destination module MUST be writable.

 Registration MUST result in the addition of a valid Hyperdrive key to the `p2pcommons.contents` property of the destination module.
 The